brick-breaker/brickBreaker/README.md

 ## Acknowledgments

 * Sam Olsen for the idea at 1:06 am on Friday, April 19, 2019
-* Billie Thompson for README.md Template
+* Chase Thompson for figuring out the collisions of the bricks and much much more.